Killericon/regsmith.github.io/_posts/2023-09-07-FIVE_WAY_TRADE.md

 &nbsp;

 Well, that’s embarrassing.
-This method of evaluation also fails to capture the opportunity cost of passing up Jaxon Smith-Njigba or Zay Flowers to turn those picks into other players, but this is a very damning look at what I went into the offseason with against what I came out with.
+This method of evaluation also fails to capture the opportunity cost of passing up Jaxon Smith-Njigba or Zay Flowers to turn those picks into other players, but even removing that this is a very damning look at what I went into the offseason with against what I came out with.

 That said, even if I put (way) too many eggs into the “Russell Wilson Bounceback” season basket, I came away with the best RB in fantasy, a QB who could return to a top 5 kind of QB, and a host of high upside RB picks.
 We shall see!